 Standardization Efforts

 International organizations, such as the International Organization for Standardization (ISO), play a crucial role in setting standards for measurement and ensuring consistency across different countries.
-These organizations work to develop and promote the use of standardized units and conversion factors, which helps to facilitate trade and collaboration in scientific and technical fields.
+These organizations work to develop and promote the use of standardized units and conversion factors, which helps to help with trade and collaboration in scientific and technical fields.

 Expert Insights on Measurement Accuracy